@RequestScoped

 </context-param>

-During form resubmissions, the original request is replayed, and the response is relayed back to the browser, along with any cookies genereated.
+During form resubmissions, the original request is replayed, and the response is relayed back to the browser, along with any cookies generated.
 Cookies are set to be secure by default.

 <param-name>org.apache.shiro.form-resubmit.secure-cookies</param-name>